scopeInfinity/DivvyHost/README.md

    - ![Web Hosting](./images/snap_web.png)

 - Project List with keep on syncing with other divvyhost server within the network.
-- Configurations can be editable from `/path/to/divvy/Conf/conf.properties`
+- Configurations can be edited from `/path/to/divvy/Conf/conf.properties`
 ```
 #Sample Divvy Host Configuration
 #Tue Mar 13 15:12:31 IST 2018